do-jonathan4/lfz-m1/exercises/javascript-dom-creation-2/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Why is using loops and arrays for creating multiple dom elements preferable to creating them one at a time?
+1. Why are arrays preferred over objects for the functionality referenced in question 1?

 ### Exercise

 1. There is no reading material in this exercise, it uses the same concepts you learned in your last exercise along with a couple more challenging tasks.
 If you would like a refresher please read about DOM creation on pages 223 and 224 in _JavaScript and jQuery_ by Duckett.